All Episodes

 I suspect that many who would be significantly harmed by McCain's wrong-headed tax plan, say blue-collar workers in Michigan, have never heard of it.

-The Arizona Senator's position on federal tax cuts is better known.
+The Arizona senator's position on federal tax cuts is better known.

 Nearly all of his opponents in the presidential campaign have criticized him for voting against both of President Bush's tax reduction plans.

-What is not widely understood is that he is currently sponsoring legislation that in the name of fighting global warming would dramatically raise the tax on all carbon-based fuels, including gasoline, home heating oil, coal, and to a less lesser extent, natural gas.
+What is not widely understood is that he is currently sponsoring legislation that in the name of fighting global warming would dramatically raise the tax on all carbon-based fuels, including gasoline, home heating oil, coal, and to a lesser extent, natural gas.

 The proposed bill, co-sponsored with Joe Lieberman, mandates an energy rationing scheme that all economists acknowledge is equivalent to a broad-based energy tax similar to Bill Clinton's 1993 BTU tax proposal.